thatdecade/reflex_io-firmware/Recreating_the_IO_Firmware_Binary.md

 fc /b build\io_firmware.hex release\io_firmware.hex
 ```

-If the files are identical, the command will report "no differences encountered."
-Otherwise, it will list the differing bytes.
+Verify that the files are identical.
+The above command should report "no differences encountered."